okfn-brasil/serenata-de-amor/README.md

 #### `GET /api/document/`

-This endopoins list `Document` objects and it accepts any field (and any combination among them) as a filter.
+This endpoint lists `Document` objects and it accepts any field (and any combination among them) as a filter.
 For example:

 `GET /api/document/?year=2015&state=RS&congressperson_id=42`